AugmentedMode/Music-Move/README.md

 # Apple Music to Spotify
- Import your Apple Music playlists into Spotify playlists **Work in Progress**
+ Import your Apple Music playlists into Spotify playlists <br >
+ **Work in Progress**